Humax MX7 Review

 Solar Integration

-The MX7 supports solar charging, directing surplus PV generation to your EV.
-Full solar integration requires a Cat 6 Ethernet cable at the install location.
-Confirm this with your installer before booking.
+The MX7 supports solar surplus charging, directing spare PV generation to your EV rather than exporting it to the grid.
+Confirm the exact installation requirements, including the CT clamp, with your installer before booking.
 OTA firmware updates mean that solar functionality can be enhanced over time as Humax develops the software platform.

 How It Compares